Chapter 3:

 "Explain yourself, Koty!
 Where were you?"
 It was Rocky.
 With dark complexion, he was known for his jolly nature and his tendency to tease Kotaro whenever he got the chance.
 “You missed the raid last night!
 Now you can’t get the Sword of Justice.”

-Last night’s adventure and today’s unique encounter remained fresh in his memory that he forgot about the raid.
-There was absolutely no way he could tell Rocky about last night.
+Last night’s adventure and today’s unique encounter remained fresh in his memory.
+There was no way he could tell Rocky about last night.
 What proof could he provide?
-He wasn’t even sure if he had been dreaming.
+He wasn’t sure if he had been dreaming.
 “Sorry, Rocky!
 It’s complicated…”

 Rocky patted Kotaro's shoulders continuously.
 "You're a terrible liar, you know that?"

 "No video, no proof!"
 Rocky declared with a playful grin.
-Kotaro was left speechless, realizing that his phone had died during their encounter.
+Kotaro was left speechless.
 "So, as punishment, you better write my English essay!"

 "Write it yourself..."
 Kotaro replied, feigning a stern tone.

-Rocky let out a dramatic whimper, causing Kotaro to chuckle.
+Rocky let out a dramatic whimper, causing him to chuckle.
 He appreciated his friend's lighthearted teasing.
 Rocky and Ging were the only two individuals with whom Kotaro felt truly comfortable.

 With a wry smile, Kotaro turned to face Rocky.
 "Alright, how about I make it up to you on the next raid?"